vishalbakshi/financial-sandbox/README.md

 1. Expenses (user input values)
 2. Multiplier (user input value)

-The Triangle renders an SVG based on the value of an Expense, while the GrossMonthlyIncomeDisplay renders the product of the Multiplier and the sum of Expenses as text.
+The <em>Triangle</em> renders an SVG based on the value of an Expense, while the <em>GrossMonthlyIncomeDisplay</em> renders the product of the Multiplier and the sum of Expenses as text.
 The common parent (or rather, grandparent) for these two components is the PersonalFinanceVisualization component, so it will hold the state.